Europe Road Trip – 24 Incredible Routes

 In Marbella, spend a day soaking up the sun and visiting the charming old town.
 Make for Taberna Casa Curro Marbella where you’ll find great tapas and fruity Spanish wine.

 Head north to Ronda and the stunning mountains of the Sierra de Grazalema Natural Park.
-If you have a few extra days, now is the time to visit the atmospheric cities of Cadiz and Jerez de la Frontera.
+If you have a few extra days, now is the time to visit the atmospheric cities of Cadiz and Jerez de la Frontera, two of our favorite places in Spain.

 Your next stop is Seville, a city almost too good to be true, and everything you ever through Seville would be.